-But that doesn’t mean that buying a property with tenants doesn’t come with its own risks.
-The tenants and former landlord had their own way of doing things that may differ from yours.
-The transition to a new landlord marks an adjustment for everyone, but often turns into a lucrative investment for buyers.
+But that doesn’t mean buying a property with tenants doesn’t come with its own risks.
+The tenants and former landlords have their own ways of doing things that may differ from yours.
+The transition to a new landlord marks an adjustment for everyone but often becomes a lucrative investment for buyers.

-Before you jump in and invest, make sure you know what to look for in your inherited tenants, and the pros and cons of buying a home occupied by tenants from the start.
+Before you invest, make sure you know what to look for in your inherited tenants and the pros and cons of buying a home occupied by tenants from the start.

 Implications of Buying a Property with Tenants

-Usually, when you buy an investment property, it’s vacant.
-Investors often have to fix it up to put it in rent-ready condition for tenants.
+When you buy an investment property, it’s usually vacant.
+Investors often have to fix it up to make it rent-ready for tenants.

 Some properties, however, sell with tenants living in them already.
 This means several things for you: